Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Canada's networks, KYC position, currency, regulator and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] Wikipedia, Telecommunications in Canada, retrieved 30 May 2026.
 Big Three operators and subscriber figures (Rogers 13.7m, Bell 10.29m, Telus 9.5m, 86% combined share); CRTC and ISED oversight.